CelliesProjects/ESP32_VS1053_Stream/README.md

 This library needs [ESP_VS1053_Library](https://github.com/baldram/ESP_VS1053_Library) to communicate with the decoder.

-Check out [eStreamPlayer32_VS1053](https://github.com/CelliesProjects/eStreamPlayer32_VS1053) to see a project using this library.
+Visit [eStreamPlayer32_VS1053](https://github.com/CelliesProjects/eStreamPlayer32_VS1053) to see a project using this library.

 ## How to install and use